on orders of $85 or more

 - James Tomlinson, aged 4, arrived in Nelson aboard the ship "Bombay" in 1842

-- Raymond Samuel Tomlinson (b.
-1941), American inventor, originator of the '@' separator used in e-mail addressing
+- Raymond Samuel Tomlinson (1941-2016), American computer programmer who implemented the first email program on the ARPANET system, originator of the '@' separator used in e-mail addressing

 - LaDainian Tomlinson (b.
 1979), American NFL football player